 4. The office's address and phone number

 Google Maps also allows you to set reminders to leave.
 For instance, if your interview is at 10 a.m., simply enter the address, your mode of transportation, and choose your desired arrival time (giving yourself 15 to 20 minutes extra time).
 Then, Google Maps will notify you when you need to leave, based on traffic or public transportation delays.

 5. The names of who you'll be meeting

 You'll likely meet with a few people on the day of your interview, so if the human resource department lets you know who that is ahead of time, jot down their names and positions.
-It's possible you'll end up so focused on interview questions that names will slip your mind, so writing down their names on a piece of paper – or in the notes app on your phone – to bring to an interview will give you peace of mind.
+It's possible you'll end up so focused on interview questions that names of the interviewers will slip your mind, so writing down their names on a piece of paper – or in the notes app on your phone – to bring to an interview will give you a peace of mind.
 Especially since you'll probably have to tell a Receptionist or other gatekeeper why you're there.

 You should also be somewhat familiar with those interviewing you.
 Do a quick LinkedIn search to better understand their role at the company and their professional experience (you may even have something in common – bonus points!).

 6. A list of questions to ask at the end of your interview

 If you have a tendency to freeze under pressure, take notes and jot down a list of the questions you want to ask in the interview.
 Start with a list of typical interview questions, and then gather any specifics from the company's online presence.

 Keep this list handy during your interview so you can jot down any specific questions that come to mind during your conversation.

 Of course, you don't want to awkwardly read from your list when question time comes around.
 This list should contain a few bullet points or keywords that can help remind you of the questions you've already practiced to ask the interviewer.